 The main rail network, RENFE, doesn't run direct trains from Bilbao to San Sebastian.

-The journey from Bilbao to San Sebastian by car should take just over one hour, driving mainly on the Autovia A-8 road.
-Known locally as the Autovia del Cantabrico, this winding road traverses through all the coastal towns in northern Spain, including Begonte, Galicia, and finally Bilbao, where it changes to the AP-8 and ends at the border with France.
+The journey from Bilbao to San Sebastian by car should take just over one hour, driving mainly on the Autopista A-8 road.
+Known locally as the Autopista del Cantabrico, this winding road traverses through all the coastal towns in northern Spain, including Begonte, Galicia, and finally Bilbao, where it changes to the AP-8 and ends at the border with France.

 There are no direct flights from Bilbao to San Sebastian.
 Several airlines, including Iberia and British Airways, offer indirect flights between the two cities, but they're almost not worth it for the casual tourist since they can take in excess of eight hours.